junxit/us-congress-bills-115/metadata.md

 - 2017-03-22 — Introduced in House
 - 2017-03-22 — Introduced in House
 - 2017-03-22 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-03-23 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2017-03-29 — Committee Consideration and Mark-up Session Held.
+- 2017-03-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-03-29 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2017-04-28 — Placed on the Union Calendar, Calendar No. 56.
+- 2017-04-28 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-99.
+- 2017-04-28 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-99.